 Make a simple code language by writing alphabets corresponding to numbers upto 26.
 And instead of using alphabets, code your message in numbers!!
 Much like a digital system, you have your own number based secret code.

-Blooming Notes: This simple STEM activity relies on capillary action to reveal valentine gifts.
-Cut heart shapes in different colours, place a candy at the center and fold them neatly.
+This simple STEM activity relies on capillary action to reveal valentine messages.
+Cut heart shapes in different colours, write a love note at the center and fold them neatly.

 Compare their sizes, colours and textures.
 Paste these leaves on a black card to make a nature inspired STEM Valentine Card.

 Thaumatrope is a great STEAM project for kids.
 Easy to make and simply delightful, thaumatropes are a great way to introduce kids to the amazing world of optical illusions.

 Optical illusions are nothing but patterns or images that can deceive the mind.
 Optical illusion happens when the information gathered by eyes is processed by the brain to create an image that is different from reality.
 Sounds confusing?
 Well!
 That’s exactly what optical illusions are!

 Here is what you need to get started:

 Step 1: Draw two circles, approximately 8cm in diameter, on the paper.
 Cut them out using scissors

 Step 2: With a sketch pen, draw a heart on one circle and write ‘Love U’ on the other circle.